zcash/zcash/contrib/docker/README.md

   electriccoinco/zcashd
 ```

-Follow the logs to see it's activity
+Follow the logs to see its activity.

 ```
 docker logs -f my_zcashd